-However, the ILECs failed to move promptly to provide modern data services, and responded to the 1996 Act by resisting, litigating against, delaying, and allegedly even sabotaging Federal Communications Commission (FCC) regulations and CLEC activities.
-Under increasing pressure from consumers and cable modem services, in 2000 the ILECs finally began offering residential ADSL service, typically priced at \$50/month.
-ADSL, unlike modems and also unlike most data services, provides heavily asymmetric service; current ILEC ADSL is typically 0.5-1.5 mbps downstream (to homes) versus only 64-128 kbps upstream.
+However, the ILECs failed to move promptly to provide modern data services, and responded to the 1996 telecommunications law by resisting, litigating against, delaying, and allegedly even sabotaging Federal Communications Commission (FCC) regulations and CLEC activities.
+Under increasing pressure from consumers and cable modem services, the ILECs, in 2000, finally began offering residential ADSL service, typically priced at fifty dollars per month.
+ADSL, unlike modems and also unlike most data services, provides heavily asymmetric service; current ILEC ADSL typically receives data at 0.5-1.5 mbps (to homes) versus sending data at 64-128 kbps.
 One major reason is that ILECs fear cannibalizing the voice and business services they currently monopolize, and which require symmetric two-way transmission.
-Furthermore, the price and performance of ILEC ADSL services have remained flat, with the result that progress in residential Internet service has sharply decelerated since becoming dependent upon ILEC actions.
+Furthermore, the price and performance of ILEC ADSL services have remained flat, with the result that progress in residential Internet service has sharply decelerated since becoming dependent on ILEC actions.

-Real competition in symmetric broadband services would probably lead to continuous price declines in basic dialtone service, enhanced services such as voicemail, and data services such as T1 and T3 (high-speed services widely used for Web sites, high volume voice, and other applications).
+Real competition in symmetric broadband services would probably lead to continuous price declines in basic dial tone service, enhanced services such as voicemail, and data services such as T1 and T3 (high-speed services widely used for websites, high volume voice, and other applications).
 To a remarkable degree, the ILECs have been able to avert this fate.
 Prices for these services have remained flat for the last decade.
-Despite major efforts by AT&T, MCI/WorldCom, and CLECs, the ILECs retain over 80% market share in local business voice and data services, and a 95% share in residential voice service.
-The ILECs' market share is now actually increasing.
-Following the Nasdaq crash of 2000-1, the CLECs have been devastated - they have lost market share, incurred huge losses, filed for bankruptcy, engaged in mass layoffs, and encountered severe difficulties raising capital.
-Concomitantly, the ILECs have carefully avoided competition with each other, despite making arguments to regulators and courts which imply that it would be rational and even imperative for them to attack each others' markets.
-Instead they have consolidated through mergers, joint ventures, and co-investments; the number of major ILECs has declined from 9 to 4 since 1996.
+Despite major efforts by AT&T, MCI/WorldCom, and CLECs, the ILECs retain over 80 percent market share in local business voice and data services and a 95 percent share in residential voice service, and the ILECs' market share is actually increasing.

+Following the Nasdaq crash of 2000-2001, the CLECs have been devastated-they have lost market share, incurred huge losses, filed for bankruptcy, engaged in mass layoffs, and encountered severe difficulties raising capital.
+Concomitantly, the ILECs have carefully avoided competition with each other, despite making arguments to regulators and courts that imply it would be rational and even imperative for them to attack each others' markets.
+Instead they have consolidated through mergers, joint ventures, and co-investments; the number of major ILECs has declined from nine to four since 1996.

 Unlike every other information technology industry, the ILECs engage in virtually no research and development.
 With the exception of 1999-2000, their network capital spending has remained flat for over a decade.
-However, their political spending has increased sharply; they spend up to half a billion dollars per year on lobbying, regulatory efforts, litigation, and political contributions, including multiple legal challenges to the 1996 Act and FCC regulations.
+However, their political spending has increased sharply; they spend up to half a billion dollars per year on lobbying, regulatory efforts, litigation, and political contributions, including multiple legal challenges to the 1996 telecommunications law and FCC regulations.
 They also cooperate extensively in purchasing, investing, litigation, regulatory proceedings, and politics.
 This pattern appears to be the combined result of rational monopolistic conduct, and of entrenched top managements unwilling to face modern high technology competition.
 The ILECs' top managements and boards of directors generally contain very little technical expertise.